 In addition, the fastest growing segment of Pennsylvania’s population is those who are 85 years of age or older.
 Frail and care dependent elderly are often susceptible to other forms of abuse, including physical and mental abuse, financial exploitation and neglect.
 The Criminal Law Division in the Office of Attorney General investigates provider fraud in the Medicaid program, insurance fraud and other crimes.

 Because various state agencies, local law enforcement, criminal investigators and prosecutors work together to resolve cases of elder victimization, it may be difficult to know where to report certain elder abuse concerns.
-A toll free call to Senior Protection Unit to report the abuse, neglect, financial exploitation or victimization of an older Pennsylvania citizen, can provide necessary assistance to help address your questions efficiently and expeditiously.
+A toll free call to Senior Protection Unit to report the abuse, neglect, financial exploitation or victimization of an older Pennsylvania, can provide necessary assistance to help address your questions efficiently and expeditiously.

 The Attorney General’s Office believes that each of us has a role to play in preventing elder abuse and recommends the following tips for family member or caregivers to identify elderly abuse: